A Basic Guide to Layering Siser Heat Transfer Vinyl

-Experienced garment decorators know that heat transfer film can be applied in layers just like vinyl.
+Experienced garment decorators know that heat transfer vinyl can be applied in layers just like adhesive vinyl.
 One of the most common questions we get is about layering different products.
 Can you put Easy Weed Electric on Easy Weed?
 What about WarmPEEL CP on Holographic?
 The answer is Yes and no.

 What can Siser fans layer and how long will those garments last?

 Most cuttable films in the Siser family get along well.
 But there are a few prima donnas in the lineup who don’t play well with others.
 You know the type.
 Flashy, self-centered, “look at me” types that want to hog all the attention.
 We’re speaking of course about metallic and holographic films.
 Almost every other Siser product can be used as a layer with another, usually without much regard to which one is on top.
 Siser Easy Weed, for example, can be used as a foundation under just about any other Siser film.
 Not so with metallics.
 You can layer Siser Glitter on top of Easy Weed, but you can’t put Easy Weed on glitter.
 The Glitter just has to be out front, hogging all the attention.
 So it’s not really about what you can mix, but what goes on first.